ukates/final-project/README.md

 * provide feedback to classmates on their proposal
 * create a rough design of your final project

-### :bangbang: Deliverables for Week 1
+### :bangbang: Deliverables for Part 1
- To achieve your week 1 goals, complete the following for credit:
+ To achieve your Part 1 goals, complete the following for credit:

 - [ ] Fork this project.
   * You'll then be able to :white_check_mark: the items on this list, but only on your own fork.